stelligent/stelligent_demo/README.md

 	- one template for www's, elb, route53, etc
 	- one template for jenkins, iam, etc
 - add route53 entry for jenkins box via cfn with url as output
+- create auto-scaling group for www's
+	- ensure 2 instances with ASG, instead of launching standalone instances